erythana/EveSquadron/roadmap.markdown

 # Roadmap
 Some things to come in the future.

-### More detailed Information

-With the new backend, it will be possible to display more detailed information, such as
-* Average size of the attackers group
-* Kills/Losses over the last week
-* ... and probably more

 ### Caching and Cache Invalidation

 At the moment, every clipboard copy query results in a query to the API.<br />